Month 2, Day 20, Saturday 8:00 p.m.

 Damien pushed on the back of the vault as she moved the spell array, and ever so slowly, having to pause and stabilize their control quite often, they moved the vault over to the wall.

-With no time to waste, they pulled out the folders of documents, ignoring the gold—in “high crown” bars worth a hundred normal gold crowns—as well as the other jewels and artifacts.
+With no time to waste, they pulled out the folders of documents, ignoring the pile of “high crown” bars—each worth a hundred normal gold crowns—as well as the other jewels and artifacts.
 They weren’t there to steal, no matter how much such a fortune could do for Sebastien.

-Damien reached in and lifted out her mother’s ring, sitting on a velvet display bed right at the front, in a place of honor.
+Her mother’s ring sat on a velvet display bed right at the front, in a place of honor.
+Damien lifted the display out of the vault.
 “Is this the Raven Queen’s ring?” he whispered, his voice almost inaudible with awe.
 He reached out as if to touch it with his finger, then thought better of it.
 “It might be cursed,” he warned.

 “That’s it,” she said.
 ‘My mother’s ring.’